Need help planning a few days away in Barcelona? You’re in the right place!

 Late morning – Wander the Gothic Quarter

-Now, you’ll already have seen Barcelona’s Gothic Quarter during the walking tour on day one of this itinerary, but it’s such a cool area that it definitely warrants returning for a deeper exploration.
+Now, you’ll have already seen Barcelona’s Gothic Quarter during the walking tour on day one of this itinerary, but it’s such a cool area that it definitely warrants returning for a deeper exploration.

 You will have seen the beautiful Barcelona Cathedral on your walking tour, but today we suggest going inside.
 It’s €9 for entry and an audio guide, or €15 to add rooftop access.
 We thought that the views were definitely worth the extra few euros!